 Ozone is a gaseous air pollutant that is a highly reactive compound and a strong oxidizing agent.
 When ozone comes into contact with the respiratory tract, it can react with tissues and cause damage in the airways.
 Ozone, or its reaction products, can penetrate the gas exchange region of the deep lung.
 Both short-term and long-term exposures to ozone have been linked to respiratory effects.
-Ozone from man-made sources is formed by photochemical reactions when pollutants such as volatile organic compounds, nitrogen oxides, and carbon monoxide react with sunlight.
-The main sources of such ozone precursors are discussed in detail in the draft 2022 AQMP Chapter 3.
-Additionally, a discussion of the spatial distribution of ozone is provided in the draft 2022 AQMP Chapter 2.
+Ozone from manmade sources is formed by photochemical reactions when pollutants such as volatile organic compounds, nitrogen oxides, and carbon monoxide react with sunlight.
+The main sources of such ozone precursors are discussed in detail in the Draft Finaldraft 2022 AQMP Chapter 3.
+Additionally, a discussion of the spatial distribution of ozone is provided in the Draft Finaldraft 2022 AQMP Chapter 2.

 In 1997, the U.S. EPA established the first National Ambient Air Quality Standards (NAAQS) for ozone averaged over 8 hours, at 0.08 ppm.
 In 2005, the California Air Resources Board (CARB) established standards of 0.09 ppm averaged over one hour and at 0.070 ppm averaged over eight hours.
 In 2008, the U.S. EPA lowered the federal standard for ozone to 0.075 ppm averaged over eight hours.
 In 2015, the U.S. EPA concluded that the current national standard was not adequate to protect public health and lowered the 8-hour ozone standard to 0.070 ppm (annual fourth-highest daily max 8-hour concentration averaged over 3 years) (U.S. EPA 2015b).
-On December 23, 2020, EPA completed its review of the full body of currently available scientific evidence and exposure/risk information and decided to retain the existing ozone NAAQS.
-While the federal standards must be attained within a specified time frame, the California standards do not have specific defined deadlines, but must be attained by the earliest practicable date.
+On December 23, 2020, U.S. EPA completed its review of the full body of currently available scientific evidence and exposure/risk information and decided to retain the existing ozone NAAQS.
+On October 29, 2021,2 the U.S. EPA announced that it will reconsider the 2020 decision to retain the ozone standard and a draft policy assessment for the Reconsideration of Ozone NAAQS was released in April 2022.3 While the federal standards must be attained within a specified time frame, the California standards do not have specific defined deadlines, but must be attained by the earliest practicable date.